nalgeon/sqlean/docs/text.md

 Postgres-compatible, aliased as `lpad`.

-⚠️ PostgreSQL does not support unicode strings in `lpad`, while this function does.
+ℹ️ PostgreSQL does not support unicode strings in `lpad`, while this function does.

 ## `text_rpad(str, length [,fill])`